process-project/iee/README.md

 ```

 To execute File Storage integration tests:
-1. Obtain EurValve dev file store key in the form of a pem file
+1. Obtain the dev file store key in the form of a pem file
 2. Set path to this certificate in application.yml jwt.key value
 3. Set test user names and email ENV values (see secrets.yml) - this user needs to be in the 'webdav' group
 4. Run rspec with files tag on: